 One of the most important outcomes for us, mentors, was that all of us became better coaches.
 A good leader must be a coach, so that worked well for our existing IT careers.

-I wouldn't say that finding sponsors was an easy task in Ukraine: companies there are not getting sued for gender discrimination, so unless someone from the top management deeply and sincerely cares - no one wants to blindly throw money into advertising their diversity efforts or "efforts".
+I wouldn't say that finding sponsors was an easy task in Ukraine: voluntary involvement hasn’t become a trend yet, so unless someone from the top management deeply and sincerely cares — no one wants to blindly throw money into advertising their diversity efforts.
 We had to explain again and again, why companies would benefit from hosting us, but eventually we won, and now we don't have this problem anymore: a lot of businesses are keen to host our community and are practically competing who is going to host us next.
 Why?
 Because our team was diverse, and we had journalists among us for good publicity, SMM professionals to help with social media, photographers to document every single event, and amazing engineers among speakers and attendees, who justified all the battles as perspective candidates for our sponsors.

 How all of that helped me to become a better engineer?